Do you have kittens available?

 We’ve found that our kittens and cats do not have a preference.
 As long as you keep the food coming, they do not complain. :)

 One suggestion we will offer is to avoid bowls made of plastic as this can cause chin acne in some pets.
+Additionally, using a plate, versus a deeper bowl or dish, is ideal as this prevents whisker fatigue.

 What type of litter do you use?

-We use pine pellet stall bedding from Tractor Supply.
+We currently use pine pellet stall bedding from Tractor Supply.
 This type of litter is cost effective, compostable, and ensures that small granules of clumping litter are not ingested by kittens.

 NOTE: It is recommended that you have one litter box available for every cat in your household PLUS one additional box.
 These boxes should be located in a quiet area in different locations of the house to provide ease of access and prevent feline elimination issues.